 What Does “Human-Grade” Mean?

 It’s easy to think of human-grade dog food as people food.
 This is not the case!
-The Association of American Feed Control Officials says people food must meet rigorous federal regulations from the Food and Drug Administration and the U.S. Department of Agriculture.
-Foods meeting all standards are “edible.”
+The Association of American Feed Control Officials (AAFCO), a nonprofit third-party that sets guidelines for pet and animal food, says people food must meet rigorous federal regulations from the Food and Drug Administration and the U.S. Department of Agriculture.
+Foods meeting FDA and USDA standards are “edible.”
 If a pet food product meets the same standards and qualifies as “edible,” the AAFCO says it can be labeled “human-grade,” though it adds, “Edible is a standard; human-grade is not.”

-However, Dr. Jamie Whittenburg notes “human-grade” still means nothing when it comes to actual human food.
+Dr. Jamie Whittenburg, DVM, lead veterinarian at Senior Tail Waggers, notes “human-grade” still means nothing when it comes to actual human food.
 She considers this phrase more of a marketing tactic than anything else.
 “Being ‘human-grade’ does not guarantee better ingredients, does not eliminate the risk of potential contamination and does not have anything to do with whether or not the diet is balanced or formulated appropriately for a dog,” Dr. Whittenburg told us.

 “Feed-grade” is the term used for food deemed safe for animals, but unsafe for people (or at least, doesn’t meet the FDA, USDA or AAFCO requirements to be considered “edible”).
 If you’re confused, consider this: A Hershey’s chocolate bar is edible and human-grade (meets federal standards), but not feed-grade (unsafe for dogs).